ted-hanson/pchan/README.md

 ```
 > Yay I got: 9
 ```
-whereas for a regular channel the print result is indeterminant!!!
+whereas for a regular channel the print result is indeterminate!!!

 #!!!WARNINGS!!!